 On August 28, 2017, the Company consolidated its common shares on a basis of one (1) new common share for two (2) old common shares held.
 Reference to common shares, per share amounts and other securities have been retroactively restated.

-Giga Metals Corporation (Formerly Hard Creek Nickel Corporation) Consolidated Interim Statements of Cash Flows
+Giga Metals Corporation (Formerly Hard Creek Nickel Corporation) Consolidated Statements of Cash Flows For the years ended December 31, 2017 and 2016

-Expressed in Canadian Dollars - Unaudited
+Expressed in Canadian Dollars